 For out of hours call 03000 41 91 91.
 If a child or adult is in immediate danger, always call 999 for the emergency services.

 For more information on reporting abuse to Kent County Council, visit the Kent County Council website.

-The Kent Safeguarding Children Board is the partnership body responsible for coordinating and ensuring the effectiveness of Kent Services in protecting and promoting the welfare of children and young people.
+The Kent Safeguarding Children Multi-Agency Partnership is the partnership body responsible for coordinating and ensuring the effectiveness of Kent Services in protecting and promoting the welfare of children and young people.

 The Kent and Medway Safeguarding Adults Board is the partnership body responsible for making sure that all member agencies are working together to help keep adults safe from harm and protect their rights.

 Child Sexual Exploitation

 Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.

 If you're concerned a child or young person is at risk of sexual exploitation, you can call:

 - Say Something Helpline - 11 60 00

 - Kent Police - 101 (quoting Operation Willow)